Delivery Optimization and Microsoft 365 Apps

 On an individual device, you can go to Settings > Update & Security > Delivery Optimization > Activity monitor.
 You can also use PowerShell cmdlets.
 For more information about those cmdlets, see Monitor Delivery Optimization.

 Additional information about Delivery Optimization and Microsoft 365 Apps

 - You can also take advantage of Delivery Optimization if you're using the AllowCdnFallback attribute to allow devices to use the Office Content Delivery Network (CDN) on the internet as a source for installing additional language packs.

 - If you're already using Configuration Manager (current branch) and peer cache to manage installing and updating Microsoft 365 Apps, Delivery Optimization won't provide any added benefit for content coming from your on-premises infrastructure.

 - You can also try using a Microsoft Connected Cache server, which is an application installed on Windows Server and can be used with distribution points in Configuration Manager (current branch).
 For more information, see Microsoft Connected Cache in Configuration Manager.

 - Delivery Optimization can also be used with the subscription versions of the Project and Visio desktop apps.
-The same requirements listed above for Microsoft 365 Apps apply.
+The same requirements as for Microsoft 365 Apps apply.

 - Volume licensed versions of Office 2019, such as Office Professional Plus 2019, can take advantage of Delivery Optimization, but only for background updates.
-Delivery Optimization isn't available for installing or for foreground updates.
+Delivery Optimization isn't available for installing or for user-initiated updates.
 The same applies to volume licensed versions of Project 2019 and Visio 2019.

-- If you're already using a 3rd party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.
+- If you're already using a third party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.